dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 In the second phase ➁, the entire model is trained end-to-end.
 The figure below shows the training output.

-The `freeze_epochs` argument specifies the number of `epochs` to train in ➀.
+The `freeze_epochs` parameter specifies the number of `epochs` to train in ➀.

 {{< figure_resizing src="train.png" >}}

-During the training, the `train_loss`, `valid_loss` and `COCOMetric` are printed at every epoch.
+During the training, the `train_loss`, `valid_loss`, and `COCOMetric` are printed at every epoch.
-Ideally, the losses should decrease, and `COCOMetric` increase the longer we train.
+Ideally, the losses should decrease, and `COCOMetric` should increase the longer we train.
 As shown above, each epoch only took 2 seconds to complete on a GPU - which is incredibly fast.

 Once the training completes, we can view the performance of the model by showing the inference results on `valid_ds`.
 The following figure shows the output at a detection threshold of `0.5`.
-You can increase the `detection_threshold` value to only show the bounding boxes with higher confidence value.
+You can increase the `detection_threshold` value to only show the bounding boxes with a higher confidence value.

 ```python
 model_type.show_results(model, valid_ds, detection_threshold=.5)